Understanding Hash Collisions

 SHA-256and re-hash all files. - Forensic Analysis: Check logs for unexpected hash matches.

-Outcome: The attack is thwarted by the collision resistance of SHA-256.
+Outcome: The attack is thwarted by SHA-256’s collision resistance.

 Learn More